emmabostian/fem-design-systems/docs/designing-with-figma.md

 Once completed, right click on your default elements (primary, secondary, tertiary, etc.) and click "Create component."
 You can also select the component and type "option + command + k" on a Mac as a shortcut.

-You can also add a component description in the right-hand sidebar.
+You can additionally add a component description in the right-hand sidebar.

 Then on the left sidebar click "Assets" and you should see your components there.